Crypto.com Coin Trading Up 7.3% Over Last Week (CRO)

 - THETA (THETA) traded 6.1% higher against the dollar and now trades at $0.14 or 0.00001528 BTC.

-Crypto.com Coin (CRO) is a token.
-It was first traded on November 14th, 2019.
+CRO is a token.
+Its launch date was November 14th, 2019.
 Crypto.com Coin’s total supply is 100,000,000,000 tokens and its circulating supply is 14,121,461,187 tokens.
-The Reddit community for Crypto.com Coin is /r/Crypto_com.
+Crypto.com Coin’s official Twitter account is @cryptocom.
 The official website for Crypto.com Coin is www.crypto.com/en/chain.
 Crypto.com Coin’s official message board is blog.crypto.com.
-Crypto.com Coin’s official Twitter account is @cryptocom.
+The Reddit community for Crypto.com Coin is /r/Crypto_com.

 Receive News & Updates for Crypto.com Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Crypto.com Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.